lsa-pucrs/disaster-robotics-proalertas.github.io/projects/instor.md

 ## Project description

-Large metal structures such as oil tanks and large ships requires regular mantainance to reduce the effects of corrosion.
+Large metal structures such as oil tanks and large ships require regular maintenance to reduce the effects of corrosion.
-Painting is one of the tasks regularly performed to increase the lifespam of these structures.
+Painting is one of the tasks regularly performed to increase the lifespan of these structures.
 However, the manual painting process takes a long time.
-In addition it is unhealthy and unsafe for the worker.
+Besides, it is unhealthy and unsafe for the worker.

-The goal of this project is to design a robot, in cooperation with [Instor](www.instor.com.br) and [UNISC](), and partially funded by [SCIT/RS](www.scit.rs.gov.br).
+The goal of this project is to design a robot, in cooperation with [Instor](www.instor.com.br) and [UNISC](http://inf.unisc.br/gpsem/), and partially funded by [SCIT/RS](www.scit.rs.gov.br).

 ![](../images/projects/instor/instor-model.jpg)
 ![](../images/projects/instor/instor-robot.jpg)